 Athletes who use a heart rate monitor as a training aid need to identify their actual maximum heart rate in order to determine their appropriate training zones.
-Maximum heart rate (MHR) can be determined by undertaking a maximum heart rate stress test which although relatively short does require you to push your body and your heart to the very limit.
-It can also be predicted using a formula but the variation in actual MHR of 95% of individuals of a given age will lie within a range of ±20 beats/minute (Gellish 2007).
+Maximum heart rate (HRmax) can be determined by undertaking a maximum heart rate stress test which although relatively short does require you to push your body and your heart to the very limit.
+It can also be predicted using a formula but the variation in actual HRmax of 95% of individuals of a given age will lie within a range of ±20 beats/minute (Gellish 2007).

 Calculation of Maximum Heart Rate

 The easiest and best known method to calculate your maximum heart rate (HRmax) is to use the formula

 Research conducted by Gulati et al. (2010) identified that the traditional male-based calculation (220-age) overestimates the maximum heart rate for age in women.
 They investigated the association between heart rate response to exercise testing and age with 5437 women.
 It was found that mean peak heart rate for women = 206 - (0.88 x age).

 A paper by Londeree and Moeschberger (1982) from the University of Missouri-Columbia indicates that the HRmax varies mostly with age, but the relationship is not a linear one.
 They suggest an alternative formula of

 Londeree and Moeschberger (1982) looked at other variables to see if they had any effect on the HRmax.
 They found that neither sex nor race makes any difference but they did find that the HRmax was affected by the activity and levels of fitness.